Edingerr History, Family Crest & Coats of Arms

 Early History of the Edingerr family

-Another 139 words (10 lines of text) covering the years 1631, 1691, 1675 and 1769 are included under the topic Early Edingerr History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edingerr research.
+Another 70 words (5 lines of text) covering the years 1631, 1691, 1675 and 1769 are included under the topic Early Edingerr History in all our PDF Extended History products and printed products wherever possible.

 Edingerr Spelling Variations

 Spelling variations of this family name include: Edinger, Ediger, Eddinger and others.